mikkokam/NUI/README.md

 We are testing these principles using [Ionic framework](http://ionicframework.com/).
 This enables rapid building of web apps and iOS and Android apps.

-NUI includes **Angular/Ionic modules** to enable declaring any DOM element to respond to drag and multi-touch, accelerometer input or calculations from a 2D PHYSICS engine to include gravity, collisions, inertia, friction etc.
+NUI includes **Angular/Ionic modules** to enable declaring any DOM element to respond to drag and multi-touch, accelerometer input or calculations from a 2D physics engine: gravity, collisions, inertia, friction and several others.

 ##Natural UI
 From CLI to GUI, and now to NUI